-The Internal Revenue Service is also known as the IRS.
-This name and its initials aren’t very fondly thought of, unless you have a bachelor’s degree in accounting and want to work there.
-As long as you have your degree or it’s in progress, you’re likely to find a job with the IRS.
-But, you’ll also need your certified public accountant certificate if you want to work as an accountant.
+The Internal Revenue Service is an important department within the United States government, also known as the IRS.
+This name and its initials aren’t very fondly thought of, unless you have a bachelor’s degree in accounting and are interested in a career as a tax preparer, Enrolled Agent, IRS auditor, or another similar roll within the accounting profession.
+As long as you have your accounting degree, a degree in a related field from an accredited school, or it’s in progress, you’re likely to be able to find a job with the IRS, though you'll likely only have access to entry-level positions.
+But, you will probably also need your certified public accountant (CPA) certificate or training as an enrolled agent if you want to gain access to work as an IRS auditor or a higher-level position.

-Within the mission of the IRS, it works to help taxpayers who comply with the law, answering their questions and taking care of any issues they may have.
-The agency also targets those taxpayers who try to cheat on their taxes owed, ensuring that they will eventually pay what they owe.
+Within the mission of the IRS, it works to provide help to taxpayers who comply with the law, taking care of any issues they may have with their individual tax returns and answering their general questions about tax planning.
+The agency also targets those taxpayers who try to cheat on their taxes owed, ensuring that they will eventually pay what they owe on their account.

 What is the IRS?

 The IRS is the Internal Revenue Service, a government bureau contained within the federal Department of the Treasury.
 This is the agency that collects your federal taxes.
 Three divisions inside the IRS take care of three different populations of taxpayers.
 The first is the Small Business and Self-Employed Division, or SB/SE.
 It’s pretty self-explanatory.
-This division is responsible for accepting the tax returns from the self-employed and small-business owners.
+This is the office that will receive the tax returns from the self-employed and small-business owners of the U.S.

 The second division is the Tax-Exempt and Government Entities Division, or the TE/GE.
 This area ensures that every tax-exempt organization and government entity is following current tax laws.
-The work is exacting.
+The work is exacting and they offer assistance and information where needed.

 Internal revenue agents are essentially auditors.
-They go through each taxpayer’s tax return with a virtual magnifying glass.
-When these auditors are auditing anyone’s tax return, they will go to that person’s state, city, business or home.
-They’re looking for additional documentation that proves the taxpayer’s submitted return.
-Sometimes, they are looking for evidence that shows the taxpayer was less than honest in completing their returns.
-This is the point at which most IRS agents begin their careers.
-They can opt to work as a generalist within the agency Or they can choose to work as a tax specialist, focusing on one aspect of tax law.
+They review each taxpayer’s tax returns with a virtual magnifying glass.
+When these auditors are auditing anyone’s taxes, they will go to that person’s state, city, business, or home looking for additional documentation that proves the taxpayer’s submitted paperwork.
+They are trying to verify whether or not the taxpayer was fully honest in completing their tax form.
+These are entry-level positions in which most IRS agents begin their careers.
+They can opt to work as a generalist within the agency or they can choose to work as a tax specialist, focusing on one technical aspect of tax law.

 IRS Jobs Explained

-Working for the IRS as a professional requires that you hold a bachelor’s degree in accounting, at the least.
-If you want to move into a management role, then earning an advanced (graduate) degree will improve your chances.
+Working for the IRS as a professional requires that you hold a bachelor’s degree in accounting, or a degree in a similar field with plenty of coursework in accounting.
+If you want to move into a management role, then earning graduate level knowledge and/or an advanced degree will improve your chances.

 College graduates with accounting and legal degrees can apply for a position as an appeals officer or an artificial intelligence analyst attorney.
-For those applicants with a degree in computer science, openings for computer specialists or information technology specialists may be available.
+For those applicants with skills or a degree in computer science, openings for computer specialists or information technology specialists may also be available.

-There’s also the expected positions for internal revenue agents, internal revenue officer and mathematical statisticians.
-Every one of these requires a related college degree.
+There’s also the expected positions for IRS agents, internal revenue officer, and mathematical statisticians.
+Every one of these requires that you earn a related college degree as a student.

-Compliance officers and tax examiners go through those returns that may have been selected for audit.
-They will have to have at least one of a few certifications in hand before the IRS hires them.
-During the application phase, applicants will have to prove that they have the mettle and knowledge necessary to carry out their job duties.
-After all, they are responsible for calculating every tax return sent in by taxpayers.
-If they find errors, omissions or even attempts to hide income, they will have to act on everything they find, even if the taxpayer may have made an honest mistake.
+Compliance officers and tax examiners go through those tax returns that have been selected for audit.
+They will have to have at least one of a few certifications in hand before the IRS hires them into this position.
+During the application phase, applicants will have to prove that they have the knowledge necessary to carry out their job duties.
+After all, they are responsible for calculating everything sent in by taxpayers or their tax preparer.
+If they find errors, omissions, even attempts to hide income, they will have to act on everything they find, even if the taxpayer may have made an honest mistake.

-If a taxpayer has experienced an event that has made it impossible to earn an income (natural disaster), they can ask for (temporary) relief from filing their taxes.
-They will have to show proof that the disaster has seriously impacted their life.
+If a taxpayer has experienced an event that has made it impossible to earn an income or pay any taxes that they do owe, they can ask for temporary relief from filing their taxes.
+They will have to show proof that the disaster has seriously impacted their life, including their ability to file and/or pay their taxes.

-The work environment for revenue agents, tax collectors and tax examiners takes place inside the offices of federal, state and local governments.
-If they are working on a tax audit, they will be working in the field, often in a different state.
-Otherwise, they will be working inside their offices.
+The work environment for these agents (sometimes credentialed as an Enrolled Agent if they offer a taxpayer advocate service), tax collectors, and each tax preparer is most often inside the offices of federal, state, and local governments.
+If they are working on a tax audit, they may be working in the field for a time in whatever state or precinct where they are needed.
+Otherwise, they will be working inside their office as IRS employees.

-The IRS has established basic requirements for internal revenue agents.
+The IRS has established basic requirements for internal revenue workers, assuring tax compliance in accordance with the tax code and all kinds of tax forms.
 This includes educational requirements.
-Every revenue agent is required to complete an accounting degree at a four-year university.
+Every revenue agent is required to complete an accounting degree as students at a four-year university.
 These courses are supposed to include upper-level classwork that every junior and senior takes before graduating.

-The coursework has to include principles of accounting, cost accounting, auditing and both intermediate and advanced accounting.
+The coursework in accounting has to include principles of accounting, cost accounting, auditing and both intermediate and advanced accounting.

 Examples of intermediate accounting include financial accounting, intermediate accounting 1, II and III and introduction to financial reporting.